-Renzi's pursuit of early elections counters the views of President Sergio Mattarella.
-But this has not deterred Renzi from seeking an informal alliance with Grillo and former Prime Minister Silvio Berlusconi in promoting a new electoral law supposedly based on the German model, bringing together elements of first-past-the-vote and proportional representation voting systems.
-The unwritten aim of the law was to make possible a twisted 'grand coalition' between the PD and Berlusconi's Forward Italy party.
-This would ensure Renzi's reappointment as prime minister, with the silent accord of Grillo.
+Renzi’s pursuit of early elections counters the views of President Sergio Mattarella.
+But this has not deterred Renzi from seeking an informal alliance with Grillo and former Prime Minister Silvio Berlusconi in promoting a new electoral law supposedly based on the German model.
+The unwritten aim of the law was to make possible a twisted ‘grand coalition’ between the PD and Berlusconi’s Forward Italy party.
+This would ensure Renzi’s reappointment as prime minister, with the silent accord of Grillo.

 Renzi intended to capitalise on the positivity of Italy’s economic recovery by bringing elections forward to the summer.
 He could then hand to the next government the unsavoury task of passing a ‘blood and tears’ budget in the autumn requiring sweeping national sacrifices.
 It was, in the view of many, an irresponsible step too far.
 The proposed electoral law fell prey to a parliamentary ambush reminiscent of the worst practices of last century’s First Republic.
 Elections will probably be held at the end of the current legislature, in February 2018, under what is in practice a straight proportional representation system.

-The likeliest outcome will be no party securing an overall majority and three key groupings – centre-left, M5S and centre-right – splitting the vote roughly equally, with around 10% going to smaller parties.
+The likeliest outcome will be no party securing an overall majority and the three major parties – PD, M5S and FI – splitting the vote roughly equally, with around 10% going to smaller groups.
 The return to proportional representation will make tactical coalitions inevitable.
 Assuming Grillo continues to refuse an active role in government, Berlusconi could become the lynchpin of a compromise.
-This would allow Renzi to govern while isolating former allies turned adversaries, led by former Prime Ministers Pier Luigi Bersani and Massimo D'Alema on the left, and the vexatious far-right Northern League.
+This would allow Renzi to govern while isolating former allies turned adversaries, led by former Prime Ministers Pier Luigi Bersani and Massimo D’Alema on the left, and the vexatious far-right Northern League.

 Strange though it may seem, this might be the only way to give Italy a modicum of stability and strengthen its European commitment.
 Berlusconi’s return to the fore of Italian politics could be the most extraordinary and unwitting result of Renzi’s scheming.